AndySomogyi/sbmlsolver/docs/source/Examples/sensitivities/sensitivities_index.rst

 By default we use the "centered" method, while the alternative is the "forward" method Both methods are implemented in cvodes and automatically figure out the best value of delta (perturbation amount) to use.
-Moreover, there is an adaptive switching mechanism in use that makes it very unlikely that users should need to modify this setting.
+Moreover, there is an adaptive switching mechanism in use that makes it unlikely that users should need to modify this setting.

 .. literalinclude:: sensitivities_dq_method.py